reelmatt/reelmatt.github.io/_drafts/2018-02-28-oscar-predictions.md

 ---------|----------
-*Call Me by Your Name* | James Ivory based on the novel by André Aciman *The Disaster Artist* | Scott Neustadter and Michael H. Weber based on the book by Greg Sestero and Tom Bissell *Logan* | Screenplay by Scott Frank, James Mangold and Michael Green; Story by James Mangold *Molly's Game* | Aaron Sorkin based on the memoir by Molly Bloom *Mudbound* | Virgil Williams and Dee Rees based on the novel by Hillary Jordan
+*Call Me by Your Name* | James Ivory based on the novel by André Aciman *The Disaster Artist* | Scott Neustadter and Michael H. Weber based on the book by Greg Sestero and Tom Bissell [*Logan*](https://letterboxd.com/reelmatt/films/diary/for/2017/03/26/) | Screenplay by Scott Frank, James Mangold and Michael Green; Story by James Mangold
+*Molly's Game* | Aaron Sorkin based on the memoir by Molly Bloom *Mudbound* | Virgil Williams and Dee Rees based on the novel by Hillary Jordan

 Most Deserving: *Logan*

-Most Likely: **
+Most Likely: *Call Me by Your Name*

 ---